 If a crack or fracture is considered severe, that means that it is either in its full effect of compromising your sewer lines or your lines are already on their way to collapsing and causing a full-on structural failure of the pipe.
 Severe cracks and fractures should be repaired immediately upon becoming aware of them.

-If you suspect that you may have cracks or fractures in your sewer lines, no matter what the severity, feel free to give us a call at (253) 285-1771 or click here to request an appointment, and we will send one of our skilled technicians out with a camera to scope your pipes.
-We are more than capable of assessing, and remedying any issues you may have in your sewer lines and are happy to serve you!
+If you suspect that you may have cracks or fractures in your sewer lines, no matter what the severity, feel free to give us a call at (253) 331-1206 to request an appointment and we will send one of our skilled technicians out with a camera to scope your pipes.
+We are experts in assessing and remedying sewer line issues and are happy to serve you!